Coalition for Disaster Resilient Infrastructure: Cabinet approval

 Prime Minister Modi approved the proposal for CDRI on 13 August 2019, after which it was approved by the Union Cabinet on 28 August 2019.
 The Government of India also pledged financial support of ₹480 crore towards the CDRI corpus.
 It also specified that the financial resources required for research purposes will be met through the existing budget of Ministry of AYUSH's National Medicinal Plants Board.
 The NDMA Headquarters at Safdarjung Enclave, New Delhi was decided as the site for the interim secretariat of the CDRI.
 NDMA was also given the task of preparing CDRI's memorandum and by-laws.
 Design competitions for the CDRI logo and tagline were also organized on the MyGov.in portal with cash prizes of ₹1 lakh and ₹50 thousand respectively.

 Members

-As of September 2025, CDRI consists of 50 Member Countries and 10 Member Organizations.
+As of September 2026, CDRI consists of more than 51 Member Countries and more than 10 Member Organizations.
 The CDRI Secretariat is keen to expand its membership to 75 countries and 25 organizations by 2026, with a focus on Southeast Asia, Africa and Small Island Developing States (SIDS).